 - Think about length and formats for friendly sharing.

 7. Try to always to tell a story

 Last but not least, is the value of storytelling.
 Humans are wired to be attracted to and pay attention to stories.
 The level of engagement generated by authentic and personal anecdotes greatly exceeds that of generic and impersonal content.
 Even if your content is not story-material in the traditional sense, try to present it in a way that can resemble a story.

 As follows some examples to infuse storytelling into your content:

 - Is there a problem, conflict, or situation that can be overcome with the help of your product, service, or offering?

 - Is there a change in the order of things that needs to be addressed?
 Contrasting past, present, and future can create a unique storyline to navigate with your idea.

 - Is there an alternate reality you can portray?
 Providing escapist scenarios draws people’s attention, once you have it, you have an audience ready to communicate your message.

-At Base22 we have applied the previous principles to help organizations in communicating, and organizing their messages, policies, processes, and cultural information to their employees, clients, and citizens more efficiently.
+At Base22, we have applied the previous principles to help organizations communicate and organizing their messages, policies, processes, and cultural information to their employees, clients, and citizens more efficiently.
 Do you have an additional principle for effective and efficient web content?
-Comment or send us a message we would love to hear from you!
+Comment or send us a message.
+We would love to hear from you.